jonwaterschoot/plugdata-daisy-simple/01_install_setup_plugdata/03_custom_json_board/03_custom_json_board.md

 And although we're compiling from Plugdata, the workflow is quasi the same.
 Even better, everything is just a bit easier as we do the compile process from within Plugdata.
 We do however need to make a separate file that we select in the compile window: **the custom json**.
 And that has to follow the same principles.

 {: .new}
-> As a recap:
+> As a recap, the Plugdata to Daisy workflow:
-> - connect components to the Daisy board
+> - connect/solder components to the correct Daisy board pins
 > - setup a json file that tells the compiler which pins are used
 > - make a patch in Plugdata with your new custom setup
 > - uploading your code to the board is done by compiling:
 >   - Heavy Compiler Collection (hvcc) helps converting your code to C++

 {: .attention }
 > The Heavy compiler will output an error when there are spaces in the path or in the file names.
-This also applies to any subpatches you might use, or if you are exporting you're compiled patch to disk.
+This also applies to any subpatches you might use, or if you are exporting/saving your compiled patch to disk.
 >
 > {: .warning }
-> - Do not use spaces in file names or in the paths
+> ***Do not*** use spaces in file names or in the paths
-> - Do not use capital letters in your custom components names
+> ***Do not***_ use capital letters in your custom components names

 ## Custom json for a custom Daisy setup